ubarsc/emuformat/README.md

 ## What is this?

-An experimental format that can be streamed to S3 (and read from s3 efficiently).
+An experimental imagery format that can be streamed to S3 (and read from s3 efficiently).
 It only supports a subset of GDAL features.
 It is envisaged this will only be of use to people using AWS Batch who are sick of having to expand the local storage using a LaunchTemplate to accomodate other formats that must be written